estuary/flow/site/docs/concepts/projections.md

 # Projections

 Flow documents are arbitrary JSON, and may contain multiple levels of hierarchy and nesting.
-However systems that Flow integrates with often model flat tables of rows and columns, without hierarchy.
+However, systems that Flow integrates with often model flat tables of rows and columns, without hierarchy.
 Others are somewhere in between.

 **Projections** are the means by which Flow translates between the documents